MrSleeps/Juwel-HeliaLux-Home-Assistant-Custom-Component/README.md

 Change **host** to the ip address of your Juwel HeliaLux Smart Controller and change **name** to the name of your tank (Dave?).

 Restart Home Assistant and your sensors should appear.

+## Manual Control

+labactani has posted over on the Home Assistant forum on how they got manual control working, head on over to the [thread on the Home Assistant forum](https://community.home-assistant.io/t/custom-component-juwel-helialux-smart-controller/385515/9) for more information. **Please note that I've not tried this method, any issues please post on the forum and not on Github.**